Philosophy

 Learning Outcomes

-You will be able to formulate and defend complex concepts about crucial issues concerning the world, articulating clear arguments while engaging in constructive and responsive discourse with peers.
-You will be able to distinguish clearly the constituent elements of claims and to evaluate their coherence critically.
+• Argumentative Skill.
+You’ll be able to formulate and defend complex concepts about crucial issues concerning the world, articulating clear arguments while engaging in constructive and responsive discourse with peers.
+You’ll be able to distinguish clearly the constituent elements of claims and to evaluate their coherence critically.

-You will critically engage with influential and vibrant concepts, arguments and approaches drawn from primary texts in the history of philosophy and its contemporary deployment.
-You will be able proficiently to explain, analyze, interpret and critique classical philosophical texts and complex conceptual positions.
+• Interpretive Finesse.
+You’ll critically engage with influential and vibrant concepts, arguments and approaches drawn from primary texts in the history of philosophy and its contemporary deployment.
+You’ll be able to explain, analyze, interpret and critique classical philosophical texts and complex conceptual positions proficiently.

-You will be able to critically and rigorously question your own presuppositions and beliefs, identify areas of agreement and points of divergence with the positions of others and cultivate openness to revising your views in transformative ways.
+• Reflective Awareness.
+You’ll be able to question your own presuppositions and beliefs critically and rigorously, identify areas of agreement and points of divergence with the positions of others and cultivate openness to revising your views in transformative ways.

 Contact